NeurodataWithoutBorders/nwb_hackathons/HCK10_2021_Remote/projects/BIDS/README.md

 * homogeneize directory validation structure in the existing tools (Saksham, Jeremy, Julia, ?)
 * discuss the metadata consistency between BIDS, DANDI and NWB to progress towards conversion/integration tools (Julia, Ben, a DANDI guru?)
 * finalize a BIDS-compliant NWB dataset and integrate it in the BIDS extension proposal (Ben, Sylvain, ?)
+These should be easy...
+Then, we'll see alltogether on how to move forward!

 ## Progress and Next Steps